-[5] The rulings as to "rape" and "gang rape" misconceived any testimony Wagner would have offered.
-She would have used the words to show her brother's present state of mind not his past experience.
+The rulings as to "rape" and "gang rape" misconceived any testimony Wagner would have offered.
+She would have used the words to show her brother's present state of mind, not his past experience.

-[6] As to testimony of Vogel's perception of the color, Wagner's testimony was to the current state of her brother's mind when he spoke to her.
+As to testimony of Vogel's perception of the color, Wagner's testimony was to the current state of her brother's mind when he spoke to her.
 His mind was focused on the implications of being dressed in pink.
 That he had been dressed in pink was not a delusion.
-But what was essential to the plaintiff's case was Wagner's testimony that the shock and humiliation of the "dress-out" in pink was preying on his mind.
-The court's suppression of any reference to pink underwear was an abuse of discretion.
-The ruling delivered a second blow to the plaintiff's case.
+It was a fact, essential to his experience and to the Estate's deliberate indifference and due process claims.
+The jury was asked to evaluate whether the jail's measures were taken in furtherance of a legitimate goal or whether they were, instead, punitive.
+The exclusion of any mention of "pink underwear" or "rape" delivered a second blow to the plaintiff's case.